William Wellesley-Pole, 3rd Earl of Mornington: Political career

 A Tory, Mornington was a Member of the Irish Parliament for Trim from 1783 to 1790, and of the British House of Commons for East Looe from 1790 to 1795, and Queen's County from 1801 to 1821.
 He served as Secretary of the Admiralty under the Duke of Portland between 1807 and 1809, and as Chief Secretary for Ireland under Spencer Perceval between 1809 and 1812, and was also a Lord of the Irish Treasury between 1809 and 1811 and Chancellor of the Irish Exchequer between 1811 and 1812.

 Mornington was sworn of both the British Privy Council and the Irish Privy Council in 1809.
 He served in Lord Liverpool's government from 1814 to 1823 as Master of the Mint.
-In 1821, he was elevated to the Peerage of the United Kingdom as Baron Maryborough, of Maryborough in the Queen's County (now Portlaoise, Co.
-Laois).
+In 1821, he was elevated to the Peerage of the United Kingdom as Baron Maryborough, of Maryborough in the Queen's County (now Portlaoise, County Laois).

 In 1823, he was appointed Custos Rotulorum of Queen's County for life.
 From 1823 to 1830 he was Master of the Buckhounds and from 1834 to 1835 Postmaster General.
 From 1838 he held the honorary position of Captain of Deal Castle.

 Succession to earldom

-On the death in 1842 of his elder brother Richard Wellesley, 1st Marquess Wellesley and 2nd Earl of Mornington, he succeeded as 3rd Earl of Mornington.
+On the death in 1842 of his elder brother Richard Wellesley, 1st Marquess Wellesley, he succeeded as 3rd Earl of Mornington.

 Marriage and progeny

-In 1784, Lord Mornington married Katherine Elizabeth Forbes, daughter of Admiral John Forbes and granddaughter of George Forbes, 3rd Earl of Granard, and of William Capell, 3rd Earl of Essex.
+On 24 June 1784, Lord Mornington married Katherine Elizabeth Forbes, daughter of Admiral John Forbes and granddaughter of George Forbes, 3rd Earl of Granard, and of William Capell, 3rd Earl of Essex.
 It was said that among the 1st Earl's sons, they had the only happy marriage.
 They had the following progeny, one son and three daughters: